HMS Bruizer (1895): Construction and design

 Bruizer was laid down at Thornycroft's Chiswick shipyard, as Yard number 299, in April 1894.
 The ship was launched on 27 February 1895, with the naming ceremony performed by Miss Kathleen Barnaby, the daughter of the S.W.
 Barnaby the naval architect.
 Bruizer underwent sea trials on 29 March 1895, reaching a speed of 27.809 kn over the measured mile and 27.97 kn over a three-hour run.
 She was completed in June 1895.

 Service history

 Bruizer took part in the 1896 British Naval manoeuvres, and was transferred to the Mediterranean Squadron during that year.
 She remained in the Mediterranean for several years.
+In April 1900 she visited Plataea together with HMS Vulcan.
 Lieutenant Robert Cathcart Kemble Lambert was appointed in command in 1902, and in April that year she took part in gunnery and tactical exercises.
 On 19 April 1907 the destroyer ran aground just outside Grand Harbour, Valletta, Malta.
 Bruizer rescued the crew of Ariel, all of whom survived.

 Bruizer returned to home waters in 1911, serving with the Sixth Destroyer Flotilla in January 1912, and then with a submarine flotilla at Lamlash through to 1913.

 She was sold for breaking for scrap to John Cashmore Ltd in 1914.